 Kazem Azadzoi, M.D, M.A.

-- Professor of Pathology (BU Medical School)
+Professor of Pathology (Boston University Medical School)

-- Professor of Urology (BU Medical School)
+Professor of Urology (Boston University Medical School)

-- Senior Health Scientist (VA Boston Healthcare System)
+Senior Health Scientist (VA Boston Healthcare System)

-Bulding 1A, Room 315
+Building 1A, Room 317

 150 S. Huntington Ave